Code of Conduct

 For more information on careers at BASF, see basf.com/careers

-Adequate compensation is an important component of the package we offer to employees that makes us a compelling choice as employer.
-Our central action in this area is the annual review of our compensation levels worldwide using external market data, among other things.
-This allows us to aim for market-oriented and appropriate compensation in the respective countries or markets and to analyze the effectiveness of adjustments to our compensation levels as part of the process.
+Adequate wages are an important component of the package we offer to employees that makes us a compelling choice as employer.
+We review our compensation levels worldwide annually in close cooperation with local units, including on the basis of external market data.
+This allows us to aim for market-oriented and adequate compensation in the respective countries or markets and to analyze the effectiveness of adjustments to our compensation levels as part of the process.
 As a rule, compensation comprises fixed and variable components as well as benefits.
-In many countries, these benefits exceed legal requirements and include, for example, company pension benefits, supplementary health insurance and share programs.
+In many countries and companies, our additional benefits exceed legal requirements.

 Our Compliance Program is based on our corporate values and voluntary commitments as well as applicable international standards.
 We are convinced that compliance with these principles plays a key role in ensuring our company’s long-term success.
-The global program describes our commitment to responsible conduct and expectations around how all BASF employees interact with business partners, officials, coworkers and society.
+The global program describes our commitment and requirements for responsible conduct of all BASF employees in their interactions with business partners, officials, coworkers and society.

 At the core of our Compliance Program is the global, standardized Code of Conduct, which is overseen by the BASF Board of Executive Directors and to which all employees and leaders must adhere.
-It covers topics ranging from corruption and antitrust laws to human rights, labor and social standards, conflicts of interest, whistleblower protection, trade control and data protection.
-The primary goal of our compliance management system is to prevent violations from the outset.
-We perform continuous systematic risk analyses to identify and assess material risks from compliance violations, including corruption.
-This is conducted at the divisional and Group company level.
+It covers topics ranging from corruption and antitrust laws to human rights, labor standards, conflicts of interest, whistleblower protection, trade control and data protection.
+The Code of Conduct is supplemented by additional global and regional requirements that address specific topics such as corruption and conflicts of interest in more detail.

 The regular compliance audits performed by the Corporate Audit unit are another source for the systematic identification of risks.
 These risks are documented in the relevant risk or audit report.
 The same applies to specific risk minimization initiatives as well as the time frame for their implementation.

-Workshops and mandatory training are a key element in preventing violations and are conducted on an ongoing basis either in person or online.
+Workshops and mandatory training are a key element in preventing compliance violations and are conducted on an ongoing basis either in person or online.
 Within a prescribed time frame, all employees are required to complete basic, refresher or specialized training on topics such as antitrust legislation, money laundering and trade control regulations.
-In 2024, more than 120,000 employees worldwide received over 105,000 hours of training on the Code of Conduct.
-Functions-at-risk, for example procurement, are fully covered by the training program.
-Training data is collected through documentation in our learning management system as well as individual decentralized reports from Group companies.
+In 2025, we registered more than 111,000 participations worldwide (2024: >120,000) in our Code of Conduct trainings.
+In total, more than 93,000 training hours were completed (2024: 105,000).
+Functions-at-risk are fully covered by the training program.

 The online version of our Code of Conduct is aimed at our employees and offers user-friendly features such as case studies, FAQs and additional references.
 We continuously provide our employees worldwide with up-to-date content such as videos, links to specialist units and requirements as well as direct contact to subject matter experts on the internal online platform and the corresponding app.